 This bill proposes to amend current statutes regarding sentencing for individuals convicted of a class 2 felony for child sex trafficking.
-Under the current law, a person convicted of this offense is sentenced to natural life imprisonment without the possibility of release.
-The bill updates this provision by specifying that the natural life sentence applies only if the offender was at least 18 years old at the time of the offense.
-This change aims to ensure that juveniles are not subjected to life sentences, thereby preserving their rights under the Eighth Amendment of the United States Constitution.
+Under the current law, a person convicted of this felony is sentenced to natural life imprisonment without the possibility of release.
+The bill updates this provision by specifying that such a sentence applies only if the offender was at least 18 years old at the time of the offense.
+This change aims to ensure that juveniles are not subjected to life sentences, thereby preserving their rights under the Eighth Amendment of the U.S. Constitution.

 Additionally, the bill includes a legislative intent clause and stipulates that the amendments will only take effect if approved by at least three-fourths of the members of each house of the legislature.
 The bill also makes technical changes to the existing language of the statute.
-Overall, these updates reflect a shift in the legal framework to differentiate between juvenile and adult offenders in cases of child sex trafficking.
+Overall, these updates reflect a shift towards more nuanced sentencing practices that consider the age of the offender at the time of the crime.

 Statutes affected: